kahst/BirdNET-Analyzer/README.md

 --rtype, Specifies output format.
 Values in ['table', 'audacity', 'r', 'csv'].
 Defaults to 'table' (Raven selection table).
 --threads, Number of CPU threads.
 --batchsize, Number of samples to process at the same time.
 Defaults to 1.
+--locale, Locale for translated species common names.
+Values in ['af', 'de', 'it', ...]
+Defaults to 'en'.
 ```

 Here are two example commands to run this BirdNET version: